 The main threats...

-- Captivity - beluga whales are still being caught and displayed in concrete tanks.
-WDC is working to stop this practice, and working to create sanctuaries; open water homes for ex-captive whales.
+- Captivity - up until recently, beluga whales continued to be caught for display in captivity.
+While many belugas are still held in concrete tanks, WDC is working hard to end this practice forever and working to create sanctuaries; open water homes for ex-captive whales.

 - Hunting - beluga whales are hunted off the coast of Greenland, Russia, Canada and the USA.